protocol/launchpad/docs/ipld/content-addressing-and-cids.md

 ### Multiformats

-[Multiformats](https://multiformats.io/) were created to make it easy to switch data formats on IPFS (and [any other system that implements IPLD](https://multiformats.io/#projects-using-multiformats)), future proofing them by making them self-describing, which prevents breaking changes and make it possible for  to anything that uses that data format to interoperate with (or upgrade to) other systems that use differently defined data.
+[Multiformats](https://multiformats.io/) were created to make formats, protocols, hash digests and other small values self-describing.
+They are useful in IPFS (and [any other system that implements IPLD](https://multiformats.io/#projects-using-multiformats)) for communicating encoding formats (codecs) and hash functions.
+Their self-describing nature is a form of future-proofing which prevents breaking changes and allows for interoperability between a wide variety hash functions and encoding formats, including those from other content-addressed systems.

 #### Multiformat Protocols